 - Lentils are packed with protein, fiber, and iron.
 One cooked cup has up to 18 grams of protein.
 French lentils are darker, smaller, and firmer in texture than other green lentils.
 This is why they're perfect for roasting.
 However, you can use any variety of green or brown lentils for this recipe.

-- Peanuts are high in protein and fiber.
+- Peanuts (optional) are high in protein and fiber.
 One cup contains 38 grams of protein.
-However, feel free to omit them, or substitute with seeds for nut-free.
+However, feel free to omit them, or substitute them with seeds for nut-free.

 - Lemon zest adds an intense lemony citrus flavor with very little bitterness.
 Be careful not to get the white pith as that part tends to be bitter.